 Distance from Rajkot: 82 Kms

 There are 42 tropical islands on the Jamnagar coast in the Marine National Park, most of them surrounded by reefs.
-Out of which 33 islands have coral reef.
-Some of the best known islands are Pirotan, Karubhar, Narara, and Poshitra.
+Out of which 33 islands have coral reefs.
+Some of the best-known islands are Pirotan, Karubhar, Narara, and Poshitra.
 There are islands with sandy beaches and mangrove swamps.
-Major ecosystem types available are coral reefs, mangroves, mudflats, creeks, Sea grass, & Sea weeds, estuaries, sandy strands to saline grasslands, marshy areas and rocky shores.
-All ecosystems support rich marine life & bird life in the marine park.
+Major ecosystem types available are coral reefs, mangroves, mudflats, creeks, Seagrass, & Seaweeds, estuaries, sandy strands to saline grasslands, marshy areas, and rocky shores.
+All ecosystems support rich marine life & birdlife in the marine park.

 The sanctuary lies in the intertidal zone, so especially in low tide, visitors get to observe the rich diversity of marine life.
-One has to just walk in the water when tide ebbs, in about 1 to 2 feet of water to watch this fascinating underwater world of corals.
-It is a 2 km walk and ...
+One has to just walk in the ...